 To satisfy the general education requirement for writing in the major, students must pass at least one of the following: ANSC 3312W, 3314W, 3317W, 3324W, 3344W, 3642W, 4312W, 4342W, or 4662W.

-The Department of Animal Science offers minors in Animal Science, Dairy Management, Food Science, and Therapeutic Horsemanship Education.
+The Department of Animal Science offers minors in Animal Science, Dairy Management, Equine Sports Rehabilitation, Food Science, and Therapeutic Horsemanship Education.
 These are described in the “Minors” section of this Catalog.

 Applied and Resource Economics